-Unlike some cities, Scottsboro isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Scottsboro are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Scottsboro is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Scottsboro is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Scottsboro who work in office and administrative support (14.42%), sales jobs (8.26%), and management occupations (7.92%).

 As is often the case in a small city, Scottsboro doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Scottsboro who are college-educated is close to the national average for all communities of 21.84%: 18.82% of the adults in Scottsboro have a bachelor's degree or advanced degree.

 The per capita income in Scottsboro in 2010 was $21,517, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $86,068 for a family of four.
 However, Scottsboro contains both very wealthy and poor people as well.